mleduque/TheSwordofNoober/tnoober/readme/tnoober-readme-english.txt

 ///////////////////////////
 //  6.
 Versions History  //
 ///////////////////////////

+Version 2.0.1 (December 14, 2019)
+- Fixed an issue with Auto-Package Generator tool: new version of MacOS (Catalina) prevented the mod to be installed.

 Version 2.0.0 (November 17, 2019)
 - Renamed Setup-TNoober.tp2 -> tnoober.tp2 to support AL|EN's "Project Infinity".